simonmichael/hledger/doc/manual.md

 Accounts which have zero balance (and no non-zero subaccounts) are omitted.
 Use `-E/--empty` to show them.

-A final total is displayed by default; use `--no-total` to suppress it.
+A final total is displayed by default; use `-N/--no-total` to suppress it.

 ##### Flat mode